build-week-chefportfolio/Frontend-Developer/README.md

 - Do APIs require you to contact its maintainer to gain access?
 No(Unit 3 people?)
 - Are you required to pay to use the API?
 No(Unit 3 people?)
 - Have you considered using Apple Frameworks?
 (MapKit, Healthkit, ARKit?)

-# For Data Scientists

-- Describe the Established data source with at least rough data able to be provided on day 1.
-- You can gather information about the data set you’ll be working with from the project description.
-Be sure to collaborate with your PM, and your Backend Architect to chat about the resources you have.
-- Write a description for what the DS problem is (what uncertainty/prediction are we trying to do here?
-Sentiment analysis?
-Why is this a useful solution to a problem?)
-- A target (e.g. JSON format or such) for output that DS students can deliver to web/other students for them to ingest and use in the app

 # Target Audience